Smart debugging of Anqi CMS templates: how to usedumpThe filter easily locates display issues

 Get to know your debugging tool:dumpFilter

-The usage is very simple, you just need to add it after any variable you want to check|dumpas follows:
+Its usage is very simple, you just need to add it after any variable you want to check|dumpLike this:

 {{ 你的变量名|dump }}

-Actual application: different scenarios underdumpUsage
+Actual application: in different scenarios.dumpUsage

-To better understanddumpThe power of, let's take a look at several common application scenarios:
+In order to understand betterdumpThe power, let's take a look at several common application scenarios:

 1. Check the value and structure of a single variable

-Suppose you are on the article detail page (usually)template/default/article/detail.htmlIn the details page of [or other model]),it is expected to display the article title.{{ archive.Title }}But the page is blank.
+Suppose you are on the article detail page (usuallytemplate/default/article/detail.htmlIn the details page of another model, it is expected to display the article title{{ archive.Title }}But the page is blank.
 You can try this in the template:

 <h1>{{ archive.Title|dump }}</h1>